sirrice/sirrice.github.io/_includes/bio.md

 [an obit](./obit.html).

-Eugene Wu has received the VLDB 2018 10-year test of time award, best-of-conference citations at ICDE and VLDB, the SIGMOD 2016 best demo award, the NSF CAREER, and the Google and Amazon faculty awards.
+Eugene Wu has received the VLDB 2018 10-year test of time award, best-of-conference citations at ICDE and VLDB, the SIGMOD 2016 best demo award, the NSF CAREER, and the Google, Adobe, and Amazon faculty awards.

 <!--by [@mstem](http://partnews.brownbag.me/2012/02/29/interview-matt-stempeck-wants-to-change-the-world-with-tech/),-->